What is so menacing about dietary fiber?

 So If anything, fiber makes your colon really clogged, and really dirty...

+The truth is, fiber is the primary cause of chronic constipation.
 For the same false reasons that people believe in the cleansing prowess of fiber, everyone and their uncle also believes that fiber relieves constipation.

 Not true.
 According to the experts from the American College of Gastroenterology's Functional Gastrointestinal Disorders Task Force, all legitimate clinical trials "did not demonstrate a significant improvement in stool frequency or consistency when compared with placebo." [link]